sunpy/sunpy/docs/guide/units-coordinates.rst

 Both `~sunpy.coordinates.frames.Helioprojective` and
 `~sunpy.coordinates.frames.Heliocentric` frames are defined based on the position of the observer.
 Therefore to transform either of these frames to a different frame the location of the observer must be known.
-The default observer is the Earth.
-A different observer can be specified for a coordinate object using the ``observer`` argument to `~astropy.coordinates.SkyCoord`.
-For SunPy to calculate the location of the Earth, it must know the time for which the coordinate is valid; this is specified with the ``obstime`` argument.
+The observer can be specified for a coordinate object using the ``observer`` argument to `~astropy.coordinates.SkyCoord`.
+For SunPy to calculate the location of Earth or another solar-system body, it must know the time for which the coordinate is valid; this is specified with the ``obstime`` argument.

 Using the observer location it is possible to convert a coordinate as seen by